How To Convert CC To HP (With CC To HP Calculator)

 So, how much CC equals 1 horsepower?
 Again, this question is essentially impossible to estimate.
 Your engine produces the power it produces.
 Look it up in your owner’s manual!

-While this is a sensible estimate, there’s a much more accurate way to know your engine’s HP: read it in your owner’s manual or online.
+While this is a reasonable estimate, there’s a much more precise way to know your engine’s HP: read it in your owner’s manual or online.

 If you want to know the actual BHP of your car, you can consider taking it to a dyno.
 The mechanics will put it on a rolling road and measure the force produced by the wheels.
 This will give you a valuable indication of your vehicle’s performance in real-life and the amount of engine renovation required.